ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-troubleshooting.md

 > [!IMPORTANT]
 > To perform the tasks described in this article, you must be assigned an appropriate role, such as one of the following:<br/>- Microsoft 365 Enterprise Global Administrator<br/>- Office 365 Global Administrator<br/>- Compliance Administrator<br/>- IB Compliance Management (this is a new role!)<p>To learn more about prerequisites for information barriers, see [Prerequisites (for information barrier policies)](information-barriers-policies.md#prerequisites).<p>Make sure to [connect to Office 365 Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/connect-to-scc-powershell/connect-to-scc-powershell?view=exchange-ps).

-## Issue: People are unexpectedly blocked from communicating with others in Microsoft Teams
+## Issue: Users are unexpectedly blocked from communicating with others in Microsoft Teams

 In this case, people are reporting unexpected issues communicating with others in Microsoft Teams.
 Examples:
 - A user searches for, but is unable to find, another user in Microsoft Teams.